The Illuminated Space: A Personal Theory & Contemplative Practice of Media Art

 The Illuminated Space is lyrical poetic tribute to queer independent and experimental film.
 It is such a joy.
 It demonstrates a life long healing practice that is deeply personal and deeply cinematic. – Gwendolyn Audrey Foster, Willa Cather Professor of English & Film, University of Nebraska, Lincoln

-Marilyn Freeman is a writer and media artist.
-Her text and media arts essays can be found at TriQuarterly, Blackbird, NinthLetter, The Fourth Genre and Abbey of the Arts.
+Marilyn Freeman is a queer, interdisciplinary artist and writer working at the intersections of the essay form, social and contemplative practices, and media art.
+Their text and media essays can be found at TriQuarterly, Blackbird, NinthLetter, The Fourth Genre and Abbey of the Arts.
 Freeman’s films have been or are being exhibited on PBS and in movie theaters, spirituality centers, galleries and at film festivals worldwide.